zammad/zammad-helm/zammad/README.md

 This has changed:

 - requirement chart condition variable name was changed
-- the lables have changed
+- the labels have changed
 - the persistent volume claim was changed to persistent volume claim template
   - import your filebackup here
 - all requirement charts has been updated to the latest versions